zmlka/atrap/_posts/2012-11-30-The-City-of-Tomorrow.markdown

 ![](/img/12.11.30.City.Tomorrow.jpg)

-We took a breather from LC, but he's back this week, a full two years after his treatise on architecture in the form of Towards An Architecture, urbanism is next on the line with The City of To-Morrow and Its Planning.
+We took a breather from LC, but he's back for more, a full two years after his treatise on architecture in the form of Towards An Architecture, urbanism is next in the line with The City of To-Morrow and Its Planning.

 Urbanism seems to be a popular word within the hall of ARCHIP these days, and I expect that some of you are already familiar with the text, all the better.